Find Grad Schools

 16 Yearly Graduations

 Bellevue University is the 4th most popular school in the nation for students seeking a master's degree in other human development, family studies, & related services.
 Roughly 13,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,136 per year, while in-state graduate students, on average, pay $11,682 per year.
+The average in-state tuition for full-time undergraduates is $8,040 per year, while in-state graduate students, on average, pay $11,340 per year.
 During the most recent year for which we have data, 16 people received their master's degree in other human development, family studies, & related services from Bellevue University.
-About 98% of this group were women, and 50% were students from an underrepresented racial-ethnic group.
+Of these students, 88% were women and 51% were members of underrepresented racial-ethnic groups.

 #5